A Rage to Live: Production

 Film rights were bought by the Mirisch Corporation in 1959; the Mirisches had a deal with United Artists.
 The sale was on similar terms to O'Hara's From the Terrace – instead of selling the book for a flat price of $500,000 they had a five-year lease to make the film, with a down payment of $100,000 and O'Hara got 25% of the profits.

 The novel was one of a series of properties the Mirisches bought around this time, others including Hawaii, West Side Story and Two for the Seesaw.

-In July 1963 John T Kelly was reported as working on the script.
+In July 1963 John T. Kelley was reported as working on the script.

-By May 1964 Lewis J Rachmill was assigned to produce, Walter Graumann was the director and Suzanne Pleshette had been cast in the lead.
+By May 1964 Lewis J. Rachmill was assigned to produce, Walter Graumann was the director and Suzanne Pleshette had been cast in the lead.
 Graumann had just made 633 Squadron for the Mirisches.
 Ben Gazzara was given a male lead; it was his first film since finishing Arrest and Trial.
 Bradford Dillman played the other male lead.